code4recovery/online-meeting-list/README.md

-This is a new meeting finder for the [Online Intergroup of AA](http://aa-intergroup.org/).
-There is a demo at [https://oiaa.netlify.com](https://oiaa.netlify.com) and an embedded version at [https://aa-intergroup.org/oiaa/meetings/](https://aa-intergroup.org/oiaa/meetings/).
+This is a meeting finder for listing online meetings.
+You can see it in production at the [Online Intergroup of AA](https://aa-intergroup.org/oiaa/meetings/) and elsewhere on the web.
+There is a demo version at [https://online-meeting-list.netlify.com](https://online-meeting-list.netlify.com).

 ## Next Steps